ava-tan/cornell-bjj/documents/design-journey.md

 ## Changes Based on Lab 13 Peer Feedback (Final Submission)
 > What changes did you make to your design based on your peers' feedback?

+(Jonna) I altered the slideshow so that it had buttons instead of automatically playing.
+This was to avoid the slideshow being too abrupt and distracting from the rest of the page.

 ## User Testing
 > If you conducted user testing in Milestone 1, you only need to user test 2 more users.
 Otherwise, you must conduct user testing with 4 users.